One of the logistical challenges of any on-site search is the perennial problem of synonyms. What happens if…

 A very common workaround is that many sites use Google search for their on-site search!
 Google’s AI, machine language and ways to solve this problem are, of course, best in class –no, best in the world, probably.
 But using Google to have users search your own site is very far from the optimal experience (for many reasons, including limited custom search configuration options) for a world-class site.
 Google custom search, for example, has very limited formatting options — it looks like Google but within your own site.

 But, alas, Salesforce Commerce Cloud has solved this problem!
 As one aspect of its Einstein functionality, Salesforce is now using various machine learning algorithms to make automatic recommendations.
 All while you sleep (or focus on other business priorities, of course).

 This has a few advantages, including:

 - It removes the substantial time and cost burden of updating these, and keeping them updated.
-Imagine your site does have 2,000 products and variations…!
+Imagine your site having 2,000 products and variations!

 - It removes the risk factor that, for new products, you don’t create new associations.